Dendrocnide moroides: Ecology

+Conservation status

+As of August 2026, this species has been given the conservation status of least concern by the International Union for Conservation of Nature (IUCN) and by the Queensland Government under its Nature Conservation Act.
+In New South Wales the species is considered to be endangered.

+In its statement, the IUCN acknowledges that there is an ongoing decline in suitable habitat for this species and that localised populations may be at threat from development, but that these factors are balanced by the broad extent of the species as a whole as well as the fact that it occurs in a number of protected areas.

+The New South Wales Government assessment states that the plant is very rare in that state, and threats include low population numbers, fragmentation of habitat, pressure from invasive weeds, and landholders removing the species from their properties.

+The Queensland Wildnet database does not provide any explanation for its conservation assessments.

 Toxicity

 D. moroides is notorious for its extremely painful sting which may leave victims suffering for weeks or even months.
-It is reputed to be the most urticant plant in Australia, if not the world.
+It is reputed to be the most venomous plant in Australia, if not the world.
 After contact with the plant the victim will feel an immediate severe burning and stinging at the site of contact, which then intensifies further over the next 20 to 30 minutes and will last from hours to several days before subsiding.
 During this time the victim may get little sleep because of the intensity of the pain.
-In severe cases, it may cause urticaria (hives), and the lymph glands under the arms may swell and become painful, and there have been rare cases of hospitalization.
+In severe cases, it may cause hives, and the lymph glands under the arms may swell and become painful.
+There have been rare cases of hospitalization.